freenas/freenas-docs/userguide/intro.rst

   :menuselection:`System --> Boot`.

-- Use quality, name-brand |usb-sticks|, as ZFS will quickly reveal errors on cheap, poorly-made sticks.
+- Use quality, name-brand |usb-sticks|, as ZFS will quickly reveal errors on cheap, poorly-made sticks. |usb-sticks| can also wear out or fail unexpectedly, causing system errors.
+It is recommended to regularly back up your system configuration and have replacement
+  |usb-sticks| prepared.

 - For a more reliable boot disk, use two identical devices and select them both during the installation.
 This will create a mirrored boot